Hews Media Group Exposé Results in State Audit of Montebello

 Next week, the office will ask a legislative committee for approval to audit.
 The auditor’s office cites the state’s “high-risk local government” program as justification for the audit.

-Sources told HMG-CN that auditor’s office wil likely approve the audit and will not only look at the $3.5 million structural deficit but also the waste and fraud “that was reported by the media.”
+Sources told HMG-CN that auditor’s office will likely approve the audit and will not only look at the $3.5 million structural deficit but also the waste and fraud “that was reported by the media.”

 Linda Nicklas, co-founder of Montebello Activists to Clean House 90640, welcomed the audit.